carlosbionic/100-days-of-code/log.md

 **Today's Progress**: I continue reading about Javascript events.
 I also started with [jschallenger.com](jschallenger.com).

 **Thoughts:** Going back to the basics of Javascript (and then maybe Jquery) seems like a good idea before blindly jumping onto the React projects from freecodecamp.

+### Day 7: June 27, 2022

+**Today's Progress**: Today I worked on a CodePen Challenge: https://codepen.io/challenges

+I made a CodePen with the digits of the number of pi circling around the Pi symbol.
+Link to the CodePen: [https://codepen.io/carlosbionic/pen/ExEYMbr](https://codepen.io/carlosbionic/pen/ExEYMbr)